 Does your company need to recover a sensitive asset or money?

 In most cases, the success or failure in recovering an asset can be based off of the initial moments of asset tracing efforts.
 Asset tracing is difficult, requires thorough planning, and in-depth detail-oriented preliminary investigations.
 GTAC can assist in tracing financial and physical assets.
 We are well-connected to members of several Asset Recovery, Anti-Corruption and White-Collar Crime committees.
-We assist law firms, global companies, banks and high net-worth individuals and cooperates with banks, attorneys, Financial Intelligence Units (FIUs), and public and private forensics specialists.
+We assist law firms, global companies, and high net-worth individuals and cooperate with banks, attorneys, Financial Intelligence Units (FIUs), as well as with public and private forensics specialists.